Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Euclidean Distance Matrix-Based Position Estimation

-Since for reverberant and noisy scenarios with multiple sources the peaks of the GCC-PHAT function may sometimes contain spurious peaks that don't correspond to the true TDOAs, it is often beneficial to set $C > S$.
+Since for reverberant and noisy scenarios with multiple sources the peaks of the GCC-PHAT functions may contain spurious peaks that don’t correspond to the true TDOAs, \reb{it may be beneficial to set $C>S$, particularly at lower SNRs, higher reverberation times, or for larger microphone spacings (see experimental results in Sections \ref{sec: Position Performance Comparison} and \ref{sec: DOA Performance Comparison}).
+This, however, comes at the cost of increased computational complexity (see Section \ref{sec: Computational Complexity Analysis}).} In multi-source scenarios, where the GCC-PHAT function has an even higher probability of containing spurious peaks, it is even more beneficial than for single-source scenarios to set $C>S$.
+In fact, the proposed EDM-based method can be considered as a peak-to-source assignment method aiming at identifying the combinations of candidate TDOA estimates which correspond to the most feasible 3D geometry of sources and microphones.
+The EDM-based position estimation method is summarized in Algorithm 1 \reb{(supplementary material)}.

-For an exemplary scenario with $M=6$ spatially distributed microphones, $S=2$ sources (at distances $d_{11} = 0.95$ m and $d_{12} = 2.46$ m from the reference microphone) and $C = 2$ candidate TDOA estimates, Fig. \ref{fig: cost function multiple source pos}(a) illustrates the cost function $J(\alpha,q)$ in \eqref{eq: J(alpha,q)} for all $Q=32$ combinations of candidate TDOA estimates, while Fig. \ref{fig: cost function multiple source pos}(b) shows the sorted minimum cost function values $J(\hat{\alpha}(q),q)$.
+For an exemplary scenario, Fig. 5(a) \reb{(supplementary material)} illustrates the cost function $J(\alpha,q)$ in \eqref{eq: J(alpha,q)} for $M=6$ spatially distributed microphones and $S=2$ sources, while Fig. 5(b) \reb{(supplementary material)} shows the sorted minimum cost function values $J(\hat{\alpha}(q),q)$.
 For this scenario, it can be observed that only 2 out of 32 cost functions exhibit clear minima.
 Moreover, it can be observed that the estimated distance variables $\hat{\alpha}_{1}$ and $\hat{\alpha}_{2}$ for these combinations of TDOA estimates correspond very closely to the distances $d_{11}$ and $d_{12}$.